Orson Welles: Early life (1915–1931)

-"In some ways, he was never really a young boy, you know," said Roger Hill, who became Welles's teacher and lifelong friend.
+"In some ways, he was never really a young boy, you know", said Roger Hill, who became Welles's teacher and lifelong friend.

-Welles briefly attended public school in Madison, Wisconsin, enrolled in the fourth grade.
-On September 15, 1926, he entered the Todd Seminary for Boys, an expensive independent school in Woodstock, Illinois, that his older brother, Richard Ives Welles, had attended ten years before until he was expelled for misbehavior.
-At Todd School, Welles came under the influence of Roger Hill, a teacher who was later Todd's headmaster.
+Welles attended public school in Madison, Wisconsin, enrolled in the fourth grade.
+On September 15, 1926, he entered the Todd Seminary for Boys, an expensive independent school in Woodstock, Illinois, that his older brother Richard Ives Welles had attended ten years earlier, until he was expelled.
+At Todd School, Welles came under the influence of Roger Hill, a teacher who was later the school's headmaster.
 Hill provided Welles with an ad hoc educational environment that proved invaluable to his creative experience, allowing Welles to concentrate on subjects that interested him.
-Welles performed and staged theatrical experiments and productions there.
+Welles performed and staged theatrical experiments and productions.

-"Todd provided Welles with many valuable experiences," wrote critic Richard France.
+"Todd provided Welles with many valuable experiences", wrote critic Richard France.
 "He was able to explore and experiment in an atmosphere of acceptance and encouragement.
 In addition to a theatre, the school's own radio station was at his disposal."
-Welles's first radio experience was on the Todd station, where he performed an adaptation of Sherlock Holmes that was written by him.
+Welles's first radio experience was on that station, performing his own adaptation of Sherlock Holmes.

-On December 28, 1930, when Welles was 15, his father died of heart and kidney failure at the age of 58, alone in a hotel in Chicago.
-Shortly before this, Welles had announced to his father that he would stop seeing him, believing it would prompt his father to refrain from drinking.
-As a result, Orson felt guilty because he believed his father had drunk himself to death because of him.
-His father's will left it to Orson to name his guardian.
-When Roger Hill declined, Welles chose Maurice Bernstein.
+On December 28, 1930, when Welles was 15, his father died of heart and kidney failure in a hotel in Chicago, aged 58.
+Shortly before, Welles had told his father that he refused to see him until he stopped drinking.
+Welles suffered lifelong guilt and despair that he was unable to express.
+"That was the last I ever saw of him", Welles told biographer Barbara Leaming 53 years later.
+"I've never, never ...
+I don't want to forgive myself."
+His father's will left Welles to name his own guardian.
+When Roger Hill declined, he chose Dr. Maurice Bernstein, a physician and friend of the family.

-Following graduation from Todd in May 1931, Welles was awarded a scholarship to Harvard College, while his mentor Roger Hill advocated he attend Cornell College in Iowa.
-Rather than enrolling, he chose travel.
+Following graduation from Todd in May 1931, Welles was awarded a scholarship to Harvard College; his mentor Roger Hill advised him to attend Cornell College in Iowa.
+Instead, Welles chose travel.
 He studied for a few weeks at the Art Institute of Chicago with Boris Anisfeld, who encouraged him to pursue painting.

-Welles occasionally returned to Woodstock, the place he eventually named when he was asked in a 1960 interview, "Where is home?"
-Welles replied, "I suppose it's Woodstock, Illinois, if it's anywhere.
+Welles occasionally returned to Woodstock.
+He was asked in a 1960 interview, "Where is home?" and replied, "I suppose it's Woodstock, Illinois, if it's anywhere.
 I went to school there for four years.
 If I try to think of a home, it's that."